EnergyModelsX/EnergyModelsBase.jl/docs/src/how-to/contribute.md

 Incorporate your changes in your new branch.
 The changes should be commented to understand the thought process behind them.
-In addition, please provide new tests for the added functionality and be certain that the tests run.
+In addition, please provide new tests for the added functionality and be certain that the existing tests run.
-The tests should be based on a minimum working example.
+New tests should be based on a minimum working example in which the new concept is evaluated.

 Some existing tests may potentially require changes when incorporating new features (especially within the test set `General tests`).
 In this case, it is ok that they are failing and we will comment on the required changes in the pull request.